appsparkler/study/java/generics.md

 # `extends` and `super`
 ## Extends
-There are many times we would like to pass a `List` of sub-types too instead
+There are many times we would like to pass a `List` of sub-types too instead of a `List` of only a particular type

 ```java
 // without extends generic